|J.D., 1968, UC Berkeley School of Law|

 International Association of Gaming Advisors

 Frank is chair of the firm's Gaming Law Group and has personally represented many premier public and private gaming companies.
 With nearly 40 years of experience, his work revolves around licensing matters and all other aspects of regulatory compliance.
-His clients include Apollo/TPG, Caesars Entertainment, Wynn Resorts, MGM Resorts International, Pinnacle Entertainment, Station Casinos, Penn National Gaming, Inc., The Cosmopolitan of Las Vegas, bwin.party Digital Entertainment plc, William Hill plc, Credit Suisse, Goldman Sachs, WMS Industries, and Treasure Island Hotel and Casino.
+His clients include Apollo/TPG, Caesars Entertainment, Wynn Resorts, MGM Resorts International, Pinnacle Entertainment, Station Casinos, Penn National Gaming, Inc., The Cosmopolitan of Las Vegas, bwin.party Digital Entertainment plc, William Hill plc, Credit Suisse, Goldman Sachs, Scientific Games Corporation, and Treasure Island Hotel and Casino.
 Frank has also represented Steve Wynn, Marvin Davis, Ronald O. Perelman, Carl Icahn, Sumner Redstone, Leon Black and David Bonderman.

 Frank is a former member of the Nevada Gaming Commission.
 He previously served in leadership roles at the International Association of Gaming Attorneys.
 Among other positions, he was president and chairman of the 4th International Association of Gaming Attorneys Conference in Vienna, Austria in 1990.